Quinny-J/pVulnScanner/readme.md

 # 📜 pVulnScanner

-A web-based vulnerability scanner that can for website vulnerability's
+ A web-based vulnerability scanner that can scan for website vulnerability's

 ## ✨ Features